Are you ready to make a weight-loss comeback?

 "Research shows WW members lose eight times more weight compared to people trying to do it on their own."

 5 steps to take action

-If you’re ready to restart your weight-loss journey, these 5 tips are a great place to start.
+If you’re ready to restart your weight-loss journey or get your weight loss back on track, these 5 tips are a great place to start.

 1. Put your experience to work

 “Try to learn from where you might have gone off track last time,” says Nicole, “and create a detailed plan for what you’ll do differently in those particular areas this time.”